440.00 Driver Evaluation and Training Policy

 Driver Training - to teach an individual how to drive a vehicle.
 The individual will then be able to obtain or retain a driver's license.

-Individuals with significant physical or cognitive limitations must obtain the driver evaluation from a ACCES-VR approved Driver Rehabilitation Specialist.
-For other individuals the option of obtaining a driver evaluations from an approved Department of Motor Vehicles (DMV) driving school is available.
+Individuals with significant physical or cognitive limitations must obtain the driver evaluation from an ACCES-VR approved Driver Rehabilitation Specialist.
+For other individuals, the option to obtain a driver evaluation from an approved Department of Motor Vehicles (DMV) driving school is available.

-Adaptive Driver Training - The training is provided on a vehicle with appropriate equipment matched to the driver's needs.
+Adaptive Driver Training is provided on a vehicle with appropriate equipment matched to the driver's needs.
 The training must develop "behind the wheel" competency in a full range of roadway environments to ready the individual for obtaining or retaining a driver's license.

 Only individuals requiring modifications, specialized training and/or adaptive equipment because of his/her disability should enroll in this training.
 The training should be based on the evaluation report of the Driver Rehabilitation Specialist.

-Driver Training - This training must assist the individual in restoring or developing "behind the wheel" competency in a variety of actual traffic situations to ready the individual for obtaining or retaining a driver's license.
+Driver Training must assist the individual in restoring or developing "behind the wheel" competency in a variety of actual traffic situations to ready the individual for obtaining or retaining a driver's license.

 Prerequisites: The following must be met before starting driver training:

 - Driving must not be medically contra-indicated

 - The individual has a valid driver's license or learner's permit